 No-Cry Sleep Training Method

-Sleep expert Elizabeth Pantley created the no-cry method, which subtly shifts your infant’s sleeping habits.
+Sleep expert Elizabeth Pantley created the no-cry sleep solution, which subtly shifts your infant’s sleeping habits.
 You ease out of your child’s typical sleep schedule through fading.
 If your child needs rocking, you rock them less each time until you put them down without any rocking required.
 You can also adjust their schedule through substitution, such as reading them a book instead of singing.